How to Maximize Your Car Accident Settlement in Honolulu

 There are a number of factors that will impact the amount of your car accident settlement.
 These include:

-• Who was at fault for the accident: Hawaii is a no-fault state for car accidents, which means that you’ll first seek compensation for your injuries from your own insurer.
+Hawaii is a no-fault state for car accidents, which means that you’ll first seek compensation for your injuries from your own insurer.
 But don’t make the mistake of thinking that fault doesn’t matter if your crash occurs in a no-fault state.
 Depending on the facts of the case, you could also be entitled to file a personal injury lawsuit against the responsible driver.
-Your own portion of a fault will come into question then and could lower your ultimate settlement amount.
+Your own share of fault will then come into question and could reduce your ultimate settlement amount.

-• The quality of the evidence: To recover the amount you deserve after a car accident, you need solid evidence to back up your claim.
-Examples include photographs of your injuries, medical records, hospital, and prescription receipts, pay stubs to substantiate your lost wages and the police accident report.
+To recover the amount you deserve after a car accident, you need solid evidence to back up your claim.
+Examples include photographs of your injuries, medical records, hospital records, prescription receipts, pay stubs to substantiate your lost wages, and the police accident report.

 Do’s and Don’ts to Improve Your Chances at a Fair Car Accident Settlement